Hand knitting

 Hand knitting is a form of knitting, in which the knitted fabric is produced by hand using needles.

 Types

 Flat knitting

 Flat knitting.
 The loops on the needles are the active stitches, and the yarn coming out of the knitting on the right is the working yarn.

 Flat knitting involves working back and forth in rows to create a two-dimensional fabric.
 At the end of each row, the piece is turned and worked across.
-This technique produces individual fabric panels, which are can be used for flat items such as scarves, shawls, dishcloths, blankets, and afghans.
+This technique produces individual fabric panels, which can be used for flat items such as scarves, shawls, dishcloths, blankets, and afghans.
 A single panel can be joined at the ends to form continuous or circular items like an infinity scarf, a snood scarf, or a knit hat.
 Multiple panels can be sewn together to construct garments such as sweaters (pullovers or jumpers), combining separate pieces for the back, front, and sleeves.

 Flat knitting can be done with straight needles or circular needles.